DarienLibrary/website_content/content/_finished/delight/delight.md

 </div>

 * [Bookpage](https://dar.to/2J57heY "BookPage"): Stay up to date on the latest in publishing.
+* [Goodnight with Dolly](https://dar.to/2R4u13a "Goodnight with Dolly"): Let Dolly Parton read your child a bedtime story on Thursdays at 7 p.m.
+EST.
 * [Project Gutenberg](https://dar.to/2J4EfME "Project Gutenberg"): Download and keep forever over 60,000 public domain books.
 * [Project Muse](https://dar.to/2J62da2 "Project Muse"): Scholarly books from top academic publishers.
 <br />